-Accordingly, it is far from uncommon to find proponents of the personal readiness lifestyle stashing huge quantities of bottled or jugged water in their homes, or even investing in tanks and barrels that can hold dozens of gallons.
+Accordingly, it is far from uncommon to find proponents of the personal readiness lifestyle stashing huge quantities of bottled or jugged water in their homes, or even investing in tanks and barrels that can hold dozens or hundreds of gallons.
 But one consideration escapes some of these dedicated preppers.

 How long can this water be stored safely?
 Does it ever go bad?